swc-project/website/website/blog/2020-02-16-why-is-swc-fast.md

 > Just rewriting something in another language does not make it faster.

 This is _partially_ correct.
-Rewriting something in a language with an optimizing compiler makes difference.
+Rewriting something in a language with an optimizing compiler can make difference.
 Some compilers including rustc, which uses llvm as a backend, are good at optimizing codes.

+---

+Edit: makes -> can make, created an `optimization hints` section,

+---

+## Optimization hints

+Sometimes, rustc cannot deduce that it's dead code even if it is dead.
+In swc, we give enough hint if it's the case.

-Let me explain more about it.
-Not all passes touch all of the ast.
+For example, not all passes touch all of the ast.
 Many passes return the given ast node as-is.
 Especially, most passes have nothing to do with types.
 So those passes return the typings as-is.
 So, it would be cool if those handlers are optimized out.
 `rustc` failed to optimize it out by default because it changes semantic, but we can help it.